amcolash/popcorn-react/README.md

-# yify-react
+# popcorn-react
-A simple react app that shows info from the yify api.
+A simple react app that shows info from the popcorn api.

 Please know that this was a test of using real life apis.
 Don't pirate movies.